The Nursery Environment

 The nursery is very well resourced and provides children with a wide variety of activities and experiences each day, ideally suited to their needs.

 Babies and young children primarily learn through using their senses to explore the world around them.
-The Under 3’s area has a range of sensory equipment including a bubble tube, to enable children to explore their environment through their senses.
+The Under 3’s area has a range of sensory equipment , to enable children to explore their environment through their senses.
 A range of natural objects and equipment are provided to allow children to safely explore and learn and make sense of the world around them.

 We offer a rich and varied curriculum in a safe and inviting environment.
 Each child is an individual and comes to nursery with their own unique experiences and personalities; we recognise this and aim to work with children to develop their interests and skills as well as introducing them to new and different ideas and possibilities.